Monroe, Washington: Arts

 A non-profit arts council for Monroe was founded in 2003 and sponsors art projects and events in the city using small government grants.
 The arts council sponsored the creation of an 80 ft mural depicting the ecosystem of local rivers that was installed on a building in downtown Monroe in 2004.
 The arts council renovated an elementary school auditorium into the city's performing arts center in the 2010s after a plan to build a dedicated facility was shelved.

 Part of the 1981 drama biographic film Jacqueline Bouvier Kennedy was filmed in Monroe.
-The 2002 horror film The Ring and its sequel, The Ring Two, were both partially filmed in Monroe and Stanwood.
-A scene in the pilot for the web television series The Man in the High Castle was filmed at the Lewis Street Bridge on State Route 203.
+The Emerald Glen Farm was used for several productions, including the 1984 television series Hot Pursuit and horror films The Ring and The Ring Two.
+Several scenes in The Butterfly Effect, 7 Minutes, and Korean film Late Autumn were filmed at the Monroe Correctional Complex.
+The pilot for the web television series The Man in the High Castle features a scene filmed at the Lewis Street Bridge on State Route 203.

 Attractions and events

 The city is home to the annual Evergreen State Fair, a county fair which takes place in late August and early September at a fairground located northwest of downtown Monroe.
 It is the second largest fair in Washington state, behind the Puyallup Fair, and attracts approximately 350,000 over its twelve-day run.
 The city also has an annual parade during the opening weekend of the fair in late August.
 The 200 acre fairgrounds are owned by the county government and also host other events year-round.
 The fairgrounds also include the Evergreen Speedway, a racetrack that hosted the NASCAR Craftsman Truck Series from 1995 to 2000.

 The Summer Meltdown music festival relocated from Darrington to a property south of Monroe in 2022 following a two-year pause due to the COVID-19 pandemic.
 The festival drew approximately 4,000 attendees; it did not return for 2023.
+The annual Washington Midsummer Renaissance Faire moved from Bonney Lake to Sky Meadows Park near Monroe in 2023.

 The Snohomish County Explosion, a semi-professional basketball team playing in the International Basketball League and the National Athletic Basketball League, hosted its games at Monroe Sports Arena on the high school campus from 2008 to 2010 between stints in Everett.

 The Reptile Zoo, formerly the Washington Serpentarium, is a roadside animal park for reptiles that is located on U.S. Route 2 east of Monroe.
 The 3,000 sqft building houses 150 creatures and attracts 40,000 annual visitors.
 It was previously located in Gold Bar but moved to the Monroe area in 2003.